Niagara Falls WEGO Bus

 WEGO - Operating Schedule

-WEGO operates daily April thru October.
-A WEGO bus will arrive at most stops every 15 to 30 minutes.
+WEGO busses operate daily and will arrive at most stops every 15 to 30 minutes.
 Modified service will be offered November through March.
-Busses drop off or pick up riders at designated WEGO stops only.
-The Howard Johnson Hotel by the Falls offers a WEGO stop on property. (click for current route schedules)
+Busses drop off or pick up riders at designated WEGO stops only. (click here for current route schedules)

 WEGO - Features